Tharanya06/Tharanya06/README.md

 ### 👋 About Me

-I'm a BSc (Hons) Data Science undergraduate at Sri Lanka Technology Campus, based in Batticaloa, Sri Lanka.
-I work across machine learning pipelines, MLOps, and full-stack development — with hands-on experience building everything from cloud-based agriculture platforms to end-to-end churn prediction pipelines with automated deployment.
+I am a BSc (Hons) Data Science undergraduate at Sri Lanka Technological Campus, specializing in Data Analytics and transforming data into meaningful insights.
+I am passionate about data exploration, visualization, statistical analysis, and discovering patterns that support better decision-making.
+I have experience working with data preprocessing, business intelligence tools, SQL, Python, and machine learning techniques.
+I enjoy building analytical solutions, dashboards, and predictive models to solve real-world problems.
+My goal is to leverage data-driven approaches to create impactful solutions and help organizations make informed decisions.

 My core stack includes **Python, Java, C/C++, R, and SQL**, alongside **TensorFlow, Scikit-learn, Pandas, and NumPy** for data science work, and **Flutter, FastAPI, and AWS** for building and shipping applications.